Still Alive: Kayrene Mimms, Lupus Warrior

 For Kayrene (Kay) Mimms, that strength has been tested for many years.
 Suffering without answers through symptoms of painful joints, swollen muscles and chest pain – to name only a few – passed with no relief until the age of 59, when she was diagnosed with Systemic Lupus Erythematosis (SLE).
 But her diagnosis almost came too late.

 Before her first appointment with a specialist, Kay’s symptoms worsened.
 She developed a deep cough, nausea and difficulty in mobility, landing her in the emergency room where doctors discovered problems with her heart and lungs.
-For 65 days she remained in intensive care, intermittently intubated and sedated; but something in Kay kept fighting.
+For 65 days she remained in intensive care, intubated and sedated; but something in Kay kept fighting.
 When she was finally free of her ventilator, unable to walk or talk, she began three weeks of intensive in-patient therapies (occupational, physical and speech) followed by months more of them at home.

 Supported by her faith and those close to her, Kay overcame a near-death lupus flare but remains grateful for each day she has been given.
 And moreover, she discovered her new calling: advocating for lupus patients and raising awareness.

-Now a member of the Lupus Connection Support Group – a group she led for several years – Kay, in her own words, seeks to help “solve the cruel mystery of lupus and alleviate its devastating impact on millions of lives.”
+Now a member of the Lupus Connection Support Group – a group she lead led for several years – Kay, in her own words, seeks to help “solve the cruel mystery of lupus and alleviate its devastating impact on millions of lives.”
 An estimated 65,000 people in the state of Illinois alone have been diagnosed, yet still there are more questions than answers and few solid treatments available.
 There is no cure.

 Lupus can be difficult to diagnose because symptoms can be wide-ranging and happen over long periods of time.
 The body essentially begins attacking healthy cells and does not discriminate; the brain, skin, lungs, and kidneys – all parts of the body can be at risk.
 And it can happen to anyone.